About arc42

 Security is a critical component of WIChat, ensuring safe interactions and data integrity.

-Authentication and Authorization: User authentication through secure protocols.
+Authentication and Authorization: User authentication through secure protocols and token validation to access protected resources.

 Input Validation: Preventing injection attacks and ensuring data integrity.